 We have recently expanded on the capabilities of our scripting tool, in our first year we provided our growers with a manual scripting tool where the grower could draw his own zones as well as use existing scripts to merge/split and define zones per field.
-This new scripting tool allows for auto-zoning based on any FHA (Field Health Advisory) satellite scouting map to auto-generate the zones based on our unique algorithm.
-The auto-zoning feature is now only available for satellite imagery but will soon be expanded to yield maps for seed scripting.
+This new scripting tool allows for auto-zoning based on multiple FHA (Field Health Advisory) satellite scouting maps to auto-generate the zones based on our unique algorithm.
+The auto-zoning feature is now available for satellite imagery as well as yield maps for seed scripting.

 The automated generation of scripting zones for fertility not only saves valuable time, but also optimizes the effective application of fertilizer inputs.
 This feature helps farmers boost the use of high-priced inputs like nitrogen to ultimately increase their return on investment and maximize the benefits that come from using high-quality products and technology.